dylang/grunt-notify/README.md

 This project was created for and is used by the free game I co-created for Node Knockout called [Doodle or Die](http://doodleOrDie.com).
 Please give it a try, we think you will enjoy it!

 ## Release History
+* 29 July 2013 - 0.2.7
+ * Fixed bug that could prevent Growl from working.
 * 26 July 2013 - 0.2.5
  * [Windows Snarl](http://snarl.fullphat.net/) support thanks to [@vohof](https://github.com/vohof) and [@FunkMonkey](https://github.com/FunkMonkey).
 * 30 May 2013 - 0.2.4